-- 12-18 years old.
+12-18 years old.
 Participants can be split in two groups (girls and boys) during some exercises according to local norms and customs.

-- 1. Divide participants in two groups.
-Choose the most appropriate way to form the groups either by sex or randomly.
-If the group is mixed, make sure that participants are comfortable with discussing the topic. - 2.
-Each group will receive a poster of the male or female reproductive system. - 3.
-Each group should name the parts of the male or female reproductive system.
-The participants can name the organs with words they know except for swear words.
+- 1. Ask participants to draw a picture of a boy and a girl. - 2.
+Divide participants into several groups of 4-5 people.
+(Choose the most appropri ate way to form the groups either by sex or randomly.
+If the group is mixed, make sure that participants are comfortable with discussing the topic). - 3.
+Each group should draw a picture of a male and female body (without clothes!) and name the body parts with words they know.